awslabs/duvet/design/witness/spec.md

 `strength` records what kind of claim the witness supports:
 `Executed` (a runtime act ran these lines) or `Consulted` (a prover's elaboration reached these lines).
-Verdict output MUST report the discharging witness's label and strength, so a reader can judge the claim (decisions.md, Decision 7).
+Verdict output MUST report every bound witness's label and strength with its per-witness result (§3), so a reader can judge each claim
+(decisions.md, Decisions 7 and 14).

 ### 1.4 Executed {#executed}